Tron0/AkladellWebsite/rules.md

 This spell has two usages:

 - **Healing a living subject:** Restores 1d6+1 hit points of damage.
-  This cannot raise the subject’s hit points above their normal maximum.
+  This cannot raise the subject's hit points above their normal maximum.

 - **Curing paralysis:** Paralysing effects are negated.